Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Systemd.md

 In `systemd`, a unit is a standardized representation of system resources that can be managed by the suite of daemons and manipulated by the provided utilities.
-Units are categorized by the type of resource they represent, and each type has a specific purpose.
-Here are the different types of units in `systemd`:

 ## **Types of Systemd Units**